 I hope you enjoyed this photo tour!

 Does it make you want to take a scenic flight over Namibia?
-For me, it is worth saving on other things in order to indulge in amazing experiences like this one.
+For me, it is worth saving on other things in order to indulge in unique experiences like this one.
 Read more about my approach to budgeting for travel, which I call smart indulgence.

 Also, I’m keen to know, have you ever done any pleasure flights or scenic sightseeing flights?
 Where would you recommend I go flight-seeing next?
 I’d love some recommendations…